Columbus Crew SC Technical Staff

 Walther is a native of Ann Arbor, Mich., and earned a Bachelor of Science in Business Administration from Appalachian State University (Boone, NC)

-Velasco joins the Crew from A Creative Force Inc. / Nike Soccer where he most recently worked as the Regional Tour Manager, assisting in providing training sessions throughout the East Coast.
+Velasco joins Crew SC from A Creative Force Inc. / Nike Soccer where he most recently worked as the Regional Tour Manager, assisting in providing training sessions throughout the East Coast.
 Simultaneously, Velasco worked in conjunction with the National Youth Combine and spent two seasons as an Assistant Coach for the Kean University Men’s Soccer Program.

 Before joining Kean’s program, Velasco’s collegiate playing career was split at both East Stroudsburg University and Montclair State University.
 Between universities, he spent time with the Premier Development League’s Ironbound Express (now New Jersey Express).
 While at ESU, Velasco helped the program to two conference titles and the best record in school history (19-3-1).
 After transferring to Montclair, he led the Red Hawks to their fourth consecutive NJAC Championship.
 Velasco stayed on the coaching staff in Montclair for a year after graduating and went on to coach at Bloomfield (N.J.)
 High School and various elite clubs throughout New Jersey.
 Velasco earned his Bachelor of Science Degree in Physical Education and Adult Fitness from Montclair State University in 2010.